Skip to main content

 completion

-The completion command enables the ability to perform CLI command auto completion.
+The completion command is used for performing CLI command auto completion.

 The auto completion supports 4 command line types: bash, zsh, fish, and powershell.